HeroCod/Biotechnologies-and-Applied-Artificial-Intelligence-for-Health/README.md

 Everything here is provided as-is, without guarantee of it being fully accurate, but we always make the best effort we can to efficiently correct any mistake found in the repo.

-The Official Telegram Group for this repo is located at https://t.me/BiotechAndAIforHealth
+The Official Telegram Group for this Master's Degree and repo is located at https://t.me/BiotechAndAIforHealth